The-Animonculory/Modding-Resources/DynDOLOD.md

 ## Intro
 So you’ve got your modlist all nice and ready and are now onto the process of creating lods for your game.
 But how do I do them, and how do I make sure my shows my updated trees and terrain?

 Well, you’re in luck as this guide goes over how to do it.
 We’ll not be covering all the settings, rather just how to run it and what you’ll need to run it.
 We also cover A Clear Map of Skyrim settings and how to get a pretty map using the latest version.
-Grass Lods are covered, however these **only work on Skyrim version 1.5.97**.
+Grass Lods are covered in a [seperate guide] as they are a bit more complex.
+If you are wanting to use grass lods, please follow this guide up to the [TexGen](https://github.com/The-Animonculory/Modding-Resources/blob/main/DynDOLOD.md#texgen) section and then use the additional grass lods guide.

 **Note: This guide is only for Mod Organizer 2 users.**